 An easy 20 to 40-minute walk, a gentle pedal on an exercise bike (5 to 30 minutes), a few laps in the pool, etc. – any activity that encourages you to breathe deeply in and out – done once or twice a day, will markedly help clear the chest, especially after you have hydrated yourself in the manner described in paragraph 2(a).

-The natural course of bronchitis, when properly treated utilizing the strategies above, is for the colored mucus (green, yellow, gray, etc.) to turn white and then to clear over the 24 to 96 hours following initiation of treatment.
-The feeling of “being sick” usually subsides within 24 hours and normal activities can be resumed as strength and enthusiasm return (which they should do quickly, in the absence of other serious medical disease).
+The natural course of bronchitis, when properly treated utilizing the strategies above, is for the colored mucus (green, yellow, gray, etc.) to turn white and then begin to clear over the 24 to 96 hours following initiation of treatment.
+The feeling of “being sick” usually subsides within 24 – 48 hours and normal activities can be resumed as strength and enthusiasm return (which they should do quickly, in the absence of other serious medical disease).

 Bronchitis is not contagious!
 When people near someone with a bronchial infection “catch” bronchitis themselves, it is probably because they have established the same conditions in their body that allowed their friend or loved one to become ill – but, most likely, they did not get their infection from another person.
 However, be considerate and cover your mouth when you cough.

 As a response to the smoke assault, the bronchial tube linings secrete a sugar-rich mucus, which accumulates overnight and pools in the bronchial tubes.
-In the morning, the bronchitic person typically coughs up this colored phlegm – the classic “smoker’s cough.”
+The microbes flourish and then digest the mucus, altering its color and, in the morning, the bronchitic person typically sits up coughs out this colored phlegm – the classic “smoker’s cough.”

 Chronic bronchitis in smokers never completely clears from the lungs as long as the person continues to smoke.
-Over the years, the ongoing inflammation and infection from the continual bronchitis plays a causative role in the scarring and narrowing of the bronchial tubes.
+Over the years, the constant inflammation and infection fosters scarring and permanent narrowing of the bronchial tubes.

-DO WHATEVER YOU NEED TO DO TO STOP SMOKING!!!
-THERE ARE MANY EFFECTIVE AIDS AVAILABLE TO YOU – MEDICATIONS, NICOTINE SOURCES, SUPPORT GROUPS, ETC. – BUT IT ALL BEGINS WITH YOUR REALIZATION THAT IT IS TIME TO STOP SMOKING AND YOUR RESOLVE TO DO SOMETHING ABOUT IT.
+THERE ARE MANY EFFECTIVE AIDS AVAILABLE TO YOU – MEDICATIONS, NICOTINE SOURCES AND SUBSTITUTES, SUPPORT GROUPS, ETC. – BUT, IT ALL BEGINS WITH YOUR REALIZATION THAT IT IS TIME TO STOP SMOKING AND FOR YOU TO RESOLVE TO DO SOMETHING ABOUT IT.